KrishnaVineel17/Apache-Hadoop_MapReduce_WordCount/README.md

 Main Objective:
 This assignment focuses on how to use Apache Hadoop MapReduce on Word Count Application.
 Here we give a .txt file as an input to the mapreduce program and get the output of **&lt;key, value>** pairs of frequencies for each word preset in the text file.

+Source for all the input text files is : https://www.gutenberg.org/